keertirajmalik/keertirajmalik/README.md

 - 🤔 I’m looking for help with ...-->
 - 👯 I’m looking to collaborate on iOS Apps and Swift Libraries.

-- 💬 Ask me about Movies, Algorithms, Photography and Science; in that order.
+- 💬 Ask me about Movies, Algorithms and Science; in that order.

 📫 How to reach me: